NAPO-CT “Above and Beyond” Founder’s Award presented by Judith Ann Kirk, Founder

 2022 – Bonnie Maya

-In the beginning of 2020, NAPO-CT members felt like we were launched into outer space – floating around aimlessly.
+At the beginning of 2020, NAPO-CT members felt like they were launched into outer space – floating around aimlessly.
 We had no idea what was ahead for us during the pandemic or how long it would last.
-It is truly comforting to know that someone is willing to step up, do the research, take over the controls and glide this spaceship to its docking station.
-Bonnie certainly went Above and Beyond when confronted with the uncertainty of handling monthly meetings and NERCPO.
-She was willing to do the research, to learn and to set the wheels in motion.
+It is truly comforting to know that someone is willing to step up, do the research, take over the controls, and glide this spaceship to its docking station.
+Bonnie certainly went Above and Beyond when confronted with the uncertainty of handling monthly meetings and our annual conference, NERCPO.
+She was willing to do the research, to learn, and to set the wheels in motion.
 All of us benefited from having Bonnie on our team.

 2021 – Jan Baltrush

 2021 was a time to honor Jan Baltrush for her quiet, unassuming volunteer service over the years.
-Jan joined NAPO-CT in 2010 and became an integral part of every NAPO-CT outreach program from GO Month, IKEA, Contests and Journey Home Warehouse Makeover.
+Jan joined NAPO-CT in 2010 and became an integral part of every NAPO-CT outreach program from GO Month, IKEA, Contests, and Journey Home Warehouse Makeover.
 In 2018, she accepted the request to serve on the Board as Membership Director, a position she held for three years.
-She re-established the Ask the Organizer Panel for new members, resurrected the Mentoring Program, devoted time and energy to connecting with guests, and always willing to chat with potential members.
+She re-established the Ask the Organizer Panel for new members, resurrected the Mentoring Program, devoted time and energy to connecting with guests, and was always willing to chat with potential members.
 As we look back over the years, NAPO-CT is truly thankful for the chance to get to know Jan personally and professionally, and we appreciate all she does to exhibit the inclusiveness of NAPO-CT.

 2020 – Leslie Raycraft

 2019 – Seana Turner

-2019 Founder’s Award went to Seana Turner.
+The 2019 Founder’s Award went to Seana Turner.
 What can I say?
 Just googled her name and you will get over 325,000 results which go on and on, page after page.
-Many of these pages are directly about our Seana and her organizing business and contributions to NAPO-CT.
+Many of these pages are directly about Seana and her organizing business and contributions to NAPO-CT.
 And many are responses made on other peoples’ blogs.
 Seana is a spark plug that ignites all of us into action.
-She was the instigator of NERCPO back in 2015.
-It is a pleasure to honor Seana.
-She is a strong part of NAPO-CT’s success.
+She was the dreamer and motivator of NERCPO back in 2015.
+It is a pleasure to honor Seana as she is a strong part of NAPO-CT’s success.